The lost village frozen in time!

-Tyneham is a small village in south Dorset on the Isle of Purbeck, in close proximity to Worbarrow Bay on the Jurassic Coast; which was evacuated during World War II as a temporary measure by order of the War Office, to be used as a firing range and a training ground for troops; however, the village was not returned to the residents and in 1948 a compulsory purchase order was placed on the land.
+Tyneham is a small, abandoned village in south Dorset on the Isle of Purbeck, in close proximity to Worbarrow Bay on the Jurassic Coast.
+The village was evacuated during World War II as a temporary measure by order of the War Office, to be used as a firing range and a training ground for troops; however, the village was not returned to the residents and in 1948 a compulsory purchase order was placed on the land.

-This is a region that has seen many fishing and farming villages since the Iron Age, and Tyneham was no exception.
+Along the south coast of Dorset there have been many fishing and farming villages since the Iron Age, and Tyneham was no exception.
 Evidence of Roman occupation has also been found in the Tyneham Valley.
 According to the Domesday Book, “Tigeham” was part of the Lulworth estate, and during the time of William the Conqueror, his half-brother Robert of Mortain appears to have held the land.
-During later ages there were tales of smugglers and shipwrecks, such as those that were evident in many such villages.
+During later ages, there were tales of smugglers and shipwrecks, such as those that were evident in many such villages.
 For the most part, Tyneham remained unscathed by time, and the land passed to landed families from one generation to the next.
 At the time of the evacuation, the Elizabethan manor on the land was owned by the Bond family whose son should have inherited as next in line; however Tyneham became a ghost town while Mark Bond valiantly served his country, leaving service twenty years later as a general.

 There are still a few unhappy former residents left, who are unsatisfied with this arrangement; and one cannot blame them, as those individuals whose lives were spent in the peaceful bliss of their small ancient village had their lives torn asunder.
 However, there are those optimists who feel compelled to see the best in everything, and their view has been placed at the end of the Timeline that is on the two panels, on the walls of St. Mary’s Church in Tyneham, recounting the history of the village.
 The statement at the end conveys the following: